Merit Cards

 Current issues

-- On certain systems that don’t use a dedicated AMD graphics card, the “Mica” (transparency) effect of Merit Cards’ main window looks incorrect.
+- (Windows) On certain systems that don’t use a dedicated AMD graphics card, the “Mica” (transparency) effect of Merit Cards’ main window looks incorrect.
 I added an option in Merit Cards’ preferences with a workaround that might work on your system.
 Here is a GitHub issue with more information: Graphic issues on certain GPUs

 Quick tutorial